-Subsequent to the report date, the District is expected to closed on the sale of its Series 2020 \$9,995,000 Sales Tax Revenue and Refunding Bonds on April 14, 2020. \$785,000 of the proceeds were used to refund the remaining outstanding Series 2012 bonds.
+On April 14, 2020, the District cosed on the sale of its Series 2020 \$9,995,000 Sales Tax Revenue and Refunding Bonds. \$785,000 of the proceeds were used to refund the remaining outstanding Series 2012 bonds.
 Bond proceeds of \$780,813 were deposited into an irrevocable trust with an escrow agent to provide for future debt service payments on the refunded bonds.
-As a result, the refunded bonds will be considered to be defeased and the liability for these bonds will be removed from the Statement of Net Position.
-The effect of the refunding will decrease total debt service requirement by \$80,509 and at the same time obtain net present value savings of \$79,760. \$9,210,000 of the proceeds are going to be used for ongoing and future projects of the District.
+As a result, the refunded bonds are considered to be defeased and the liability for these bonds will be removed from the Statement of Net Position.
+The effect of the refunding decreases total debt service requirement by \$80,509 and at the same time obtains net present value savings of \$78,874. \$9,210,000 of the proceeds are going to be used for ongoing and future projects of the District.